google/vizier/README.md

 # Open Source Vizier: Reliable and Flexible Blackbox Optimization.
 Open Source (OSS) Vizier is a Python-based interface for blackbox optimization and research, based on Google's original internal [Vizier](https://dl.acm.org/doi/10.1145/3097983.3098043), one of the first hyperparameter tuning services designed to scale.

+It consists of two main APIs:

-It allows a user to setup a main Vizier Server, which can host blackbox optimization algorithms to serve multiple clients simultaneously in a fault-tolerant manner.
+* **User API:** Allows a user to setup a main Vizier Server, which can host blackbox optimization algorithms to serve multiple clients simultaneously in a fault-tolerant manner to tune their objective functions.
+* **Developer API:** Defines abstractions and utilities for implementing new optimization algorithms for research and benchmarking.

 # Table of Contents
 * [Installation](#installation)